kvutien/Project_Jiminy/README.md

 # Solidity Developer Assistant
+(original hack of the EncodeClub AI bootcamp, precursor of Jiminy)

 A dual-assistant chat interface for Solidity development and security auditing, powered by OpenAI and integrated with Ethereum wallet functionality.